 Wolfe faced a possible 5 to 20 year prison sentence, but as part of the plea agreement, she paid $156,306 restitution to the Drew County Historical Museum Commission, which oversees the public museum.
 She was also placed on five years supervised probation.
 The Drew County Historical Museum Commission recommended that the judge accept Wolfe’s plea.

-Charges against Beth Thurman, also a former member of the Drew County Historical Museum Commission, were dismissed.
+Charges against Beth Thurman were dismissed.
+Thurman is also a former member of the Drew County Historical Museum Commission.

 In a written statement, Wolfe accepted full responsibility for the theft.
 Wolfe’s statement: